 - “Developing my communication skills and encouraging my players to be more creative”

 - “Learning all the skills, how to deliver and how to engage people in my session”

 What does it involve?

-In addition to the training days, all young coaches will be required to complete a minimum of ten voluntary coaching hours at their chosen community club and will also be signposted towards additional (optional) qualifications throughout the year including first aid and safeguarding.
+All young coaches are invited to attend two training days.
+In addition, they are required to complete a minimum of ten voluntary coaching hours at their chosen community club and will also be signposted towards additional (optional) qualifications including first aid and safeguarding.

 We are not currently accepting applications to the programme but if you would like to find out more information then please contact Lucy Cassell.